bbkane/dotfiles/README.md

 - pandoc #convert between markdown and pdf, etc...
 - goobox # play cds
 - urxvt # a really configurable terminal: if I could only configure it
+- okular # pdf viewer
+- xvkbd # virtual keyboard that will send key-presses to a window.
+  Replace with Autokey?
+- autokey # automation, with the python

 ### Called in mac
 - anaconda